deedeese/Hospital-Readmission-of-Diabetic-Patients/Readme.md

 3. Model testing - Model Testing

 ## Disclaimer
-This project is created as part of a capstone project and should not be used for any type of medical diagnosis.
+This project is created as part of a capstone and should not be used for any type of medical diagnosis.